aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-and-hide-gridlines-and-row-column-headers/_index.md

 Hide gridlines by setting the [**Worksheet.isGridlinesVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isGridlinesVisible--) property to **false**.

-A complete example is given below that demonstrates the use of the [**Worksheet.isGridlinesVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isGridlinesVisible--) property by opening an excel file (book1.xls), hiding the gridlines on the first worksheet, and saving the modified file as output.xls.
+A complete example is given below that demonstrates the use of the [**Worksheet.isGridlinesVisible()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#isGridlinesVisible--) property by opening an Excel file (book1.xls), hiding the gridlines on the first worksheet, and saving the modified file as output.xls.

 ```html
 <!DOCTYPE html>